Can I apply and get credits for other online courses, from WU or other universities, than the ones listed here?

 How and when is a written examination arranged?

-Written exams will take place on our campus.
-The date depends per course, read the course description.
+Written exams will take place online or on our campus.
+The date depends per course, so please read the course description.
 Sometimes the exact moment is not yet decided, and a time span is given.
 For the Wageningen online courses, the examinations are in the re-exam period in February and in the last week of period 6 (or the re-exam period in August).

 Do I have to register for this exam?